Volunteer Review: Rebecca K., Medicine in Mongolia

 Because I lived with a host family, I was immersed completely in Mongolian culture.
 I got to experience the country from the perspective of a Mongolian person; I took the taxi, went grocery shopping, and watched the news on TV.

 There is no program in Vancouver that would've paralleled my exposure to medicine in Mongolia.
-In Mongolia, the patient privacy policies were less strict, and the doctors encouraged us to wander around and to take pictures during surgeries.
 Since I am considering working in health care in the future, being able to see an entire surgery, from the first cut to suturing at the end, confirmed that I really want to learn more about medicine.

 Not every experience was good.
 Some days, doctors turned us away from the hospital because there were power outages, and all the surgeries have been cancelled.
 At first, I felt frustrated, but I realized that I could still learn from these negative experiences.
 I was seeing how undeveloped some facilities were, and how it affected patients as a result.